goodnessaig1/Assessment/README.md

 - Code quality and organization.
 - Correctness of the implemented features.
 - Adherence to best practices in Next.js and TailwindCSS usage.
+- Design and overall appearance of the Application
 - Security considerations, especially around authentication and file uploads.

 #### Additional Resources